CSCfi/allas-cli-utils/help/a-info.md

 Options:

--p, --project <project_ID>   Get information about objects form the buckets of the defined project in stead of the currently configured project.
+-p, --project <project_ID>   Get information about objects form the buckets of the defined project instead of the currently configured project.

 -b, --bucket                 Object name includes bucket name and the command does not try to use the default bucket names.